How to Prepare for a Recession

 Once you’ve adjusted your investment risk, don't stop investing during a recession.
 The market will almost certainly go up again, so it's not prudent to yank all your money out at the first sign of trouble.
 Consider staying the course and buying shares of a diversified asset mix even when the market falls.

 If you take all this advice you’ll be in the best position possible when the next recession comes along.
-Boosting your financial stability and flexibility should be the centerpiece of your personal recession-proofing.
+Boosting your financial stability and flexibility should be the centrepiece of your personal recession-proofing.